HowardPWardinkle/howardpwardinkle.github.io/catalog.md

 ## 2013

 This was the first year of making pop-up cards.
-This year all the relatives received a pop-up card for their birthday, which totaled 14 cards.
+All the relatives received a pop-up card for their birthday, which totaled 14 cards.
 After that only Mom and Jr. got regular cards.
 The first monthly card to Mom was in July of 2013.

 | Month     | Topic                                                                                              |
 | --------- | -------------------------------------------------------------------------------------------------- |